ydahal1/ydahal1/jokes.md

-Why do you never see elephants hiding in trees?
-Because they're so good at it.
+I tried to milk a cow today, but was unsuccessful.
+Udder failure.

 [
-Mon Jun  9 00:30:42 UTC 2025
+Tue Jun 10 00:28:51 UTC 2025
  ]